You have started a session to use ALL In Response clickers or compatible eInstruction clickers, and get the following message:

 If the section above helped you determine your computer is the problem, try these steps.

 - Be sure you've thoroughly examined the above section on Software Conflicts, as this is the most common cause of problems and it's an easy solution.

 - Restart the computer.
 It's amazing what re-initializing the OS can resolve!

 - Windows Users: Go to your operating system's device manager (follow these steps to get to your device manager: http://www.computerhope.com/issues/ch000833.htm), and make sure the receiver is being recognized by your computer by unplugging it for 10 seconds and then plugging it back in - it should appear under the "Human Interface Devices" section and look normal (no alert symbols).
-If it does not show up in the device manager, your operating system doesn't know it's plugged in -- confirm that you are plugging into a good USB port, try different USB Ports, remove any USB hubs or splitters and plug directly into the computer, and try unplugging everything except for the receiver, and unplug your receiver for 10 seconds and plug it back in while watching the device manger list.
+If it does not show up in the device manager, your operating system doesn't know it's plugged in -- confirm that you are plugging into a good USB port, try different USB Ports, remove any USB hubs or splitters and plug directly into the computer, and try unplugging everything except for the receiver, and unplug your receiver for 10 seconds and plug it back in while watching the device manager list.
 If you cannot get the receiver to show up in device manager, please contact your school's IT staff as it appears there may be a problem with your computer's hardware.
-If it shows up in device manager but still will not detect, go to step 4.

 Having a different problem with your clickers?
 Click here for help!